Malaysia failing credibility test as flight confusion deepens

 "A lot of permissioning, especially when you start sharing information with other ministries in government.
 I admit there is a lot of bureaucracy and we were slow."

-Malaysia's response has been overseen personally by Prime Minister Najib Razak, who put his cousin - the defense and acting transport minister Hishammuddin Hussein - in charge of day-to-day operations and interaction with the media.
+Malaysia's response has been overseen personally by Prime Minister Najib Razak, who put his cousin - the defence and acting transport minister Hishamuddin Hussein - in charge of day-to-day operations and interaction with the media.

-"This is unique what we are going through," Hishammuddin told reporters at a Wednesday news conference, batting away their complaints over a lack of transparency.
+"This is unique what we are going through," Hishamuddin told reporters at a Wednesday news conference, batting away their complaints over a lack of transparency.
 "Coordinating with so many countries is not easy."

 The frequency of news conferences given to hundreds of reporters now massed at a hotel next to the international airport has dwindled sharply since the first day.
 The delayed briefing on Wednesday evening was the first to give details on the search operation in two days.